basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 the data, it returns all the versions it deems to be causally unrelated.
 The divergent versions are then reconciled and the reconciled version superseding the current versions is written back.

->Same for Riak.
-Reconciling divergent versions in Riak is called [Read Repair](/riak/kv/2.1.4/learn/concepts/replication/#read-repair).
+>Same for Riak KV.
+Reconciling divergent versions in Riak KV is called [Read Repair](/riak/kv/2.1.4/learn/concepts/replication/#read-repair).

 ### 4.6 Handling Failures: Hinted Handoff